lefkovitzj/PyPdfApp/README.md

 * [PyMuPDF](https://pymupdf.readthedocs.io/), which was used in all the under-the-hood PDF manipulation and access functions.
 * [CustomTkinter](https://customtkinter.tomschimansky.com/), which was used to create most of the modern user interface elements.
 * [Pillow](https://pillow.readthedocs.io/), which was used in the PDF page rendering process.
+* [PyCryptodome](https://www.pycryptodome.org/), which was used in the PDF signature functions.
 * [Requests](https://requests.readthedocs.io/), which was used in the update launcher process.
+* [Flask](https://flask.palletsprojects.com/), which was used for the PDF signer account public key.
 * [othneildrew's Best-README-Template](https://github.com/othneildrew/Best-README-Template/), which was used in a modified form for this project's `README.md` file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>